 - a short face (the distance between the eyes and tip of the nose)

-What this leads up to in terms of mountain lion sounds is that they don’t roar like the big cats (lion , tiger, leopard and jaguar) but purr like our little cat companions.
+What this leads up to in terms of mountain lion sounds is that they don’t roar like the big cats (lion, tiger, leopard and jaguar) but purr like our little cat companions.
 Roaring comes from the different anatomy of the larynx of the big cats.
 See this page for an explanation: Tiger Roar.
-The puma purr is a little deeper than the purr of our cat companion, though. (see cat’s purr)
+The puma purr is a deeper and larger than the purr of our cat companion, though. (see cat’s purr).

 In this first video we see still photos taken with what appear to be camera trap photos – the photographer calls it “motion activated trail-cam”, which implies it is a camcorder.
 You will be surprised at the mountain lion scream.
 The video maker says, “The sound recording is a female lion in heat calling for a mate, recorded locally…”